BRAT Diet Food List – Overview

 Certain vegetables: Such as cabbage, cauliflower, and broccoli, can cause bloating.

-Dairy products: Such as cheese, cream, and milk are a bit hard to digest if you have a stomach upset.
+Dairy products: Cheese, cream, and milk can be difficult to digest if you have an upset stomach.
 However, plain yogurt is okay because it has probiotics.

-Heavy proteins: Such as beef, pork, and salmon are difficult to digest and cause additional stress on the stomach, especially if they have a lot of fat.
+Heavy proteins: Beef, pork, and salmon are difficult to digest and cause additional stress on the stomach, especially if they have a lot of fat.

 High-fat and fried foods: Greasy foods are hard to digest and can worsen diarrhea.